The Ultimate Storage Guide to Self Storage

 If you are set on a padlock model, then at least consider a closed-shackle model.
 These locks resemble traditional padlocks with one major exception: the shackle is completely encased.
 The “U” shaped bar at the top of the lock is designed to be shorter and thicker than most padlocks, and by enclosing it in an outside casing, it’s more difficult for bolt cutters to reach.

-Don’t Skimp on Security
+Don’t Skimp On Security

 In most cases, storage facilities that employ most or all of these security measures come at a higher price point than rock-bottom options.
 But don’t let that dissuade you, as the investment is well worth it.
 In addition to a safer storage environment, you’re also buying peace of mind that your belongings are in safe hands.